zynksoftware/Zynk-Workflow/_docs/WooCommerce-Connector/Uploading-Orders-to-WooCommerce.md

 ---
 slug: uploading-orders-to-woocommerce
 redirect_from: "/article/340-uploading-orders-to-woocommerce"
-title: Uploading Orders to WooCommerce
+title: Importing Orders to WooCommerce
 ---
 This task will update or insert orders into your WooCommerce store from an XML file.
 The orders in the input file are matched to orders in WooCommerce based on the `<id>` provided.
 If a match is found, the existing order in WooCommerce will be updated.
 If no `<id>` is provided, a new order will be created.